 - abutterworth at bournemouth dot ac dot uk

-- Demonstrator in Media Production
+- Demonstrator In Media Production

-- Weymouth House W107, Talbot Campus, Fern Barrow, Poole, BH12 5BB
+- Weymouth House W217, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Adrian Butterworth teaches in the media production academic group and is a member of the Centre for Film and Television Research Group.
 He is also a broadcast journalist, viral video producer, camera operator/editor and television studio director.

 Between 2008-15 Adrian worked in cross-platform digital marketing and PR.
 Firstly as an embedded video journalist for Dorset Police and then running his own viral video production company, www.adelia.tv.
-Clients ranged from a city bank, large transport company and a small online only shaving supplies brand that has now launched internationally.
+Clients ranged from a city bank, large transport company and a small online only shaving supplies brand that utilised online marketing to launch internationally...